 SAVANNAH, GA – January 20, 2022 – Two of Savannah’s exceptional first responders will be honored Thursday, Feb.
-10, by the 200 Club of the Coastal Empire.
+10, by the 200 Club.
 While one is a firefighter and the other a police officer, they both heroically risked their lives with no reluctance to keep others safe

 During the annual Tak Argentinis Valor Awards ceremony at the Charles H. Morris Center in downtown Savannah, the club and its supporters will recognize Fire Engineer Jeremy Kemp of the Savannah Fire Department and Officer Peter Suppa of the Savannah Police Department.